poroping/terraform-provider-fortios/docs/resources/router_bgp.md

 The `condition_routemap` block contains:

-* `name` - route map This attribute must reference one of the following datasources: `router.route-map.name` .
+* `name` - Route map.
+This attribute must reference one of the following datasources: `router.route-map.name` .
 * `conditional_advertise6` - IPv6 conditional advertisement.
 The structure of `conditional_advertise6` block is documented below.

 The `conditional_advertise6` block contains: